What is Orofacial Myology?

 Angie Lehman, RDH, COM®

 Angie earned her Associate Degree in Dental Hygiene from Pennsylvania College of Technology in 1999.
 She began practicing Orofacial Myology in 2012 and received her Certification from the International Association of Orofacial Myology (IAOM) in 2014.
-She is currently serving on the Board of Directors for the IAOM.
 Angie is the owner of Oral Myofunctional Therapy of York (OMT of York).

 Elaine is a graduate of Pennsylvania College of Technology’s dental hygiene program.
 She is a past President and active member of The Pennsylvania Dental Hygiene Association (PDHA).
-She is a member of the International Association of Orofacial Myology (IAOM).
-She is in the certification track for Orofacial Myology by the IAOM.
+Elaine began her journey in Orofacial Myology in 2015 and became Certified with the International Association of Orofacial Myology (IAOM) in 2020.
+Elaine loves treating children, teens and adults using her vast knowledge in Orofacial Myofunctional Therapy and Buteyko Breathing.